sxript/tourplanner/README.md

 - Interface pattern
 - Repository pattern

 # Unit-Test Design
 For the purpose of testing the controller classes, a systematic and organized approach was employed.
 The AAA (Arrange-Act-Assert) pattern was followed, enabling clear separation of the test setup, execution of actions, and verification of outcomes.
 To ensure controlled and isolated testing, extensive mocking techniques were employed, including the use of spies to simulate and monitor the behavior of relevant components and dependencies.
 These strategies facilitated thorough evaluation of the controller classes, resulting in comprehensive test coverage and reliable assessment of their functionality and interactions.

+### Unit-Test decisions

+In our project, we split the program into a Rest-API and a JavaFx Frontend.
+During testing, we focused on the model-view aspects in the frontend and the controller classes in the backend.
+Since the business logic resided in the API, we had to mock various dependencies to test effectively.
+Our testing strategy ensured thorough validation of the frontend's interactions with the data models and the backend's handling of requests and processing of data.
+By isolating components through mocking, we could specifically test the logic within the API, enhancing the reliability of our tests.

 # Features
 ### Vault Integration